 Business Rates Explained

-However, if you believe your Business Rate charges are too high or there has been a change in material circumstances, then you can appeal to the Valuation Office for reassessment.
+If you believe your Business Rate charges are too high or there has been a change in material circumstances, then you can appeal to the Valuation Office for reassessment.

 If you are appealing, please note that the Government Regulations require you to pay the rates based on the current rateable value until the appeal has been concluded.